“Mr. Verres! What’s wrong?”

 His pichu is sitting on his shoulder, its paws gripping his collar tight as it looks around.
 One hand goes up to stroke its fur.
-He’s been spending as much time with it as he can since he spoke with Dr. Seward, and he’s happy to see how comfortable his timid little mouse seems out in public, compared to when he first got her.
+He’s been spending as much time with it as he can since he spoke with Dr. Seward, and he’s happy to see how comfortable his timid little mouse seems out in public, compared to when Red first got him.

 The city is as alive as ever around them, sidewalks crowded with people and pokemon going about their day.
 Red spots some tourists and remembers their first day in the city.
 It’s strange how soon a new place can feel familiar.
-He feels his pichu climb up onto the bill of his hat as a growlithe walks by, a small spark snapping from her cheeks as she watches it walk by.
-He cups her in his palm and gives her a brief scolding before placing her back on his shoulder, where she presses her flat tail along the inside of his shirt.
+He feels his pichu climb up onto the bill of his hat as a growlithe walks by, a small spark snapping from his cheeks as he watches it walk by.
+Red cups him in his palm and gives him a brief scolding before placing him back on his shoulder, where he presses his flat tail along the inside of Red’s shirt.

 By the time he gets to the restaurant, he’s acclimated enough to being outside that his excitement to see his friends again beats out his emotional fatigue.
 After arriving at the restaurant and spotting Leaf and Blue at a table, he actually smiles.
 They haven’t all been in one place for over a week, since the day they caught the abra.
 He withdraws his pichu before heading inside.

 “-so jealous, I need to train with Crimson more so he can keep up.”